Siva1309/Module-15/Build a Heap Tree Using Python.md

-# Experiment 9(e): Expression Tree Evaluation
+# Experiment 9(d): Heap Tree

 ## Aim
-To write a Python program to build and evaluate the given expression tree.
+To write a Python program to build a heap tree using appropriate Python package and function.

 ---

 ## Algorithm

 1. Start the program.
-2. Create nodes for operators and operands.
-3. Build the expression tree by connecting the nodes in the correct hierarchical structure.
+2. Import the `heapq` module.
-4. Define a recursive function `evaluate(root)`:
+3. Define a function `heaptree()` that takes a list `H` as input.
-   - If the node is a number (leaf), return it as a float.
-   - Else, recursively evaluate the left and right subtrees.
-   - Apply the operator at the current node to the results.
-5. Return the final result from the root node.
+4. Use `heapq.heapify(H)` to convert the list into a valid heap (min-heap).
+5. Print the created heap.
 6. End the program.

 ---